-Know more about the IPs to be whitelisted and the ports to open for cloud connectivity.
+Know more about the IPs to be allowed and the ports to open for cloud connectivity.

 webMethods.io Integration connects with most third-party services easily and instantly.
 However, in some cases, you may need to connect to your servers from specific IP addresses, and access resources that lie behind a protective firewall.

-The following table describes the IPs to be whitelisted and the ports to open for cloud connectivity.
-Locate the region your tenant belongs to and whitelist the relevant IP addresses.
+The following table describes the IPs to be allowed and the ports to open for cloud connectivity.
+Locate the region your tenant belongs to and allow the relevant IP addresses.

 Note: Go to the Software AG Cloud Regions website and click the Show IP option for information on the list of IP addresses.